 Surprise medical bills occur when an insured patient encounters out-of-network providers at an in-network facility during the course of care.
-A few weeks later, the patient receives a bill for the portion of the charges not covered by the insurer.
+A few weeks later, the patient receives a bill from the provider for the portion of the charges not covered by the insurer.
 This process, called balance or surprise billing, can leave the patient stuck with an exorbitant bill.

 We believe patients should be protected from these egregious bills.
 Georgians should not be expected to pay out-of-pocket to settle disputes between the provider and the insurer.
 For this reason, we support legislation that takes patients out of the middle of these disputes.